joemoose/dungeoneers.d20/docs/appendix-f-sword_and_sorcery.md

 - **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double your damage after first reducing it by the armor rating, if any.

-	**Mastery**: During combat, as part of your attack, you can make a DEX *or* WIL save against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.
+	**Mastery**: During combat, as part of your attack, you can make a DEX or WIL save against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.

 - **EXPERTISE**: You can re-roll an attribute save once per session.

 	**Mastery**: You can re-roll any dice roll once per session.

-- **FAST**: You can make an attack and then disengage as a *fast* initiative round.
+- **FAST**: You can make an attack and then disengage as a single action.

-	**Mastery**: You can move and attack in the same round as a *fast* initiative round.
+	**Mastery**: You can move and attack as a single action.

 - **MANY POCKETS**: You gain an additional body inventory slot.